 Currently healthcare workers and covid warriors are on priority and those registered on Cowin app are getting appointments for the vaccination.
 They need to reach the designated center with necessary documents.

-This vaccine is given intramuscular injection 0.5 ml dose.
-2 doses are needed 4-6 weeks apart for a single person.
+This vaccine is given an intramuscular injection 0.5 ml dose.
+2 doses are needed 84 days apart for a single person.

 At what age is the Covishield COVID-19 Vaccine given?

 Currently this vaccine is approved for use by DCGI for those above 18 years of age.

 Use in children